Lewis Southworth: Later life

 Lewis Southworth returned to Oregon, and by 1870 he was running a livery stable in Buena Vista and working as a blacksmith.
 He married Mary Cooper in 1873 and helped raise her adopted son, Alvin McCleary.
 Under provisions of the Homestead Act of 1862, Southworth acquired a land grant near the Alsea River upstream of Waldport, where he farmed, fished, hunted, built a sawmill, became active in community affairs, and played the fiddle for dances.
 He donated land for a school near Waldport and served as a chairman of the school board.

 After Cooper died in 1901, Southworth moved to Corvallis, where he bought and lived in a house at the corner of Southwest Fourth Street and Adams Avenue.
 In 1913 he married his second wife, Josephine Jackson.
 He died in 1917 and is buried in Corvallis' Crystal Springs Cemetery next to his first wife.

 Legacy

-Southworth lived beside a tributary near Waldport which was officially named Darkey Creek.
+Southworth's home in Lincoln County was named Darkey Road, and the nearby creek, Darkey Creek after him.
 On the recommendation of the Oregon Geographic Names Board, it was changed by the U.S. Board on Geographic Names to Southworth Creek in 2000.

 In 2021 it was announced that a 12-acre park in Waldport would be named in Southworth's honor.
 A bronze sculpture of Southworth will be at the entrance of the park.